 - Same power bands and power saving features

-- Delivers improved TCO with higher performance and better price/performance
+- Low TCO with better performance1 and price/performance

-- Extends life of investment by leveraging current socket platform.
+- Helps extend life of investment by leveraging current socket platforms

 |Cache and Core Count